Attention UMFK students: UMFK's school code is 002041. Please add this school code to your FAFSA.

 Once your FAFSA is filed, you can check on its status, print a copy of your Student Aid Report, make corrections, or add an additional school to receive your data by returning to the www.fafsa.ed.gov website.

 To be considered an "on time" applicant and receive full consideration for all aid programs, we ask that you meet our priority deadline of March 1st.
 In order to ensure that your application will be complete by that date, we recommend filing your FAFSA by February 1st.

-New for the 2012-2013 academic year, instead of plugging in your Federal 1040 tax figures onto your FAFSA, you have the option of having FAFSA go get your 1040 tax information from the IRS.
+NOTE: Instead of plugging in your Federal 1040 tax figures onto your FAFSA, you now have the option of having FAFSA go get your 1040 tax information from the IRS.
 This can only be achieved after you have filed your taxes with the IRS.
 We recommend that students and parents file their Federal taxes early and then complete their FAFSA and have their FAFSA go retrieve that IRS information.

 It is best to use income data from a completed federal income tax form, however, you may use an estimate if necessary.
 If you estimate you tax information on your FAFSA, you are required to make corrections, if any information changes once the official tax return has been completed with the IRS.

 Completed applications for financial aid will be considered at any time during the academic year; however, you may find that some assistance programs will be exhausted if you file beyond the March 1st deadline.

 Sometimes the U.S. Dept. of Education (or the school) selects the application for a process called Verification, which means that additional information or clarification is necessary before your application can be processed by the financial aid office.
 If selected for this process, you will be required to provide the financial aid office with additional documents before your financial aid file can be reviewed and your aid can be determined.